emmanuelnwankwo/BookLibrary/README.md

 - Notification System: Database-persisted notifications for book availability

 ## Documentation
-Book Library is hosted on Render at [Docs](https://booklibrary-pla2.onrender.com).
+Book Library API is hosted on Render at [Docs](https://booklibrary-1-2twv.onrender.com/swagger/index.html).
 This documentation provides more detailed information about the API, including how to use it, what data it provides, and any other features or requirements.

 ## Installation and Setup
 ### Running the Project Locally